fprieto8111/MidTermProject/Readme.txt

 High-level Planning of the project, e.g:
 Day 1 -
- Understanding variables and setting threlevanceance for the model.
+ Understanding variables and setting their levanceance for the model.
 Day 2 -
 Create and fit the model.
 Day 3-